svalinn/DAGMC/doc/contribute/devtheory.rst

 Cross Referencing
 -----------------

-If one type of indice is known, then either of the other two can be determined.
+If one type of index is known, then either of the other two can be determined.
-By using the functions below or a combination of the functions, either ID, index, or entity handle can be determined.
+By using the functions below or a combination of the functions, either global ID, index, or entity handle can be determined.
 It is important to note that surfaces and volumes each have their own set of integer indexes and global IDs, while entity handles are unique to each entity set.
 Each integer (whether it is an